stephenmesa/ef-discord-bot/README.md

 SPONSOR_ENTITY_ID: The id of the entity in Datastore that represents the string that lists all of the sponsers

-PUBSUB_PROJECTID: The project id of the Google PubSub that the bot will publish messages to

 BOT_STATUS: An optional status to set on the bot on startup.
 If not provided, defaults to "Sponsored by Celestial (version number)"